-In the Kashmir Valley, there are almost 4-4.5 million people, and Muslims are the majority (approximately 2.5 million).
+In the Kashmir Valley, there are almost four to 4.5 million people, and Muslims are the majority (approximately 2.5 million).
 India is home to the 2nd largest Muslim population in world, next to Indonesia.
-The mainland Muslim people are near 180-200 million strong.
+The mainland Muslim people are near 180 to 200 million strong.
 There is an obvious need for dialogue.

 I was invited as the first non-Muslim to be a main speaker at an Islamic seminary in Northern India, with many members of the Ulema from the biggest Islamic seminary in world.
 When the organization organized an event in New Delhi, they invited me to be a main speaker as well.
 I touched upon the subject of peace in the tradition of Islam; they appreciated it immensely.
 We need to stand firm and strong against all forms of violence.
 Coming from a non-Islamic person, when I quote the Prophet, and the Qur’an, it has an impact on building bridges between the two communities.

 In Kashmir, many minority Hindu pandits in Kashmir have been forced out because of religious tensions.
-There has been no effort to bring them back – that is a pending issue.
-Also, about 50-60,000 members of the Sikh community living in the valley do not favor of secession or independence.
+There has been no effort to bring them back—that is a pending issue.
+Also, about 50 to 60,000 members of the Sikh community living in the valley do not favor of secession or independence.
 Only a few separatist leaders and anti-government protestors seem to demanding separatist politics.

 The political parties are also active in Kashmir.
 There have been elections that display the success of the democratic process.
-Even in the midst of snow in the valley, people waited in line in the cold to vote – 62 percent of the total population cast votes.
+Even in the midst of snow in the valley, people waited in line in the cold to vote.
+Sixty-two percent of the total population cast votes.
 But unfortunately, the government is not performing the full task of governing the people to the best of their ability.
 The lack of progress from the government has, I think, alienated the people.